Suggestion: Watch the 10 minutes video tutorial before reading this article

 When production is completed, and the batch is approved by the buyer, the supplier shall arrange for transportation from its warehouse to the nearest Port of Loading.

 The shipping cost for transporting an FCL 20’’ container range between a few hundred, up to around RMB 3,000 (Around $480), depending on the distance.
+As most export-oriented manufacturers are still based around the coast, and thanks to China’s infrastructure, a port is rarely more than a three to four-hour drive away.

 That said, local transportation is included in the FOB price.
 If you, like most importers, purchase according to FOB terms, the cost is already included in the price paid to the supplier.